Guest Speakers

 * The Credibility Leap: I'll show you how to land major bylines that can transform your career, providing instant recognition and opening doors.

 * From Idea to Reality: Whether it's a book, podcast, TED talk, This American Life piece, or some other creative venture, we'll map out the journey from concept to completion.
-It's time to bring those ideas to life.
+It's finally time to bring your ideas to life.

 * A Much-Needed Push: Sometimes, we all need that kick to get out of a rut.
 I'm here to offer it, with all the empathy, understanding, and tough love you need.